evolaemp/online_cognacy_ident/README.md

 # online cognacy identification

 This repository accompanies the paper **Fast and unsupervised methods for multilingual cognate clustering** by Rama, Wahle, Sofroniev, and Jäger.
+The repository contains both the data and the source code used in the paper's experiments.

 ## setup